cryptopotluck/SimpleYoutubeClone/README.md

+## React Youtube Clone
+This is a simple youtube clone that allows the user to search videos and display them as so they can be played via the browser.

+## How to Install?

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is built with the help of [Youtube API](https://developers.google.com/youtube/v3/docs/)
+### `npm install`
 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`